LeAlchemist/DialogueGraphToolkit/README.md

-# Dialogue Graph for Unity 6.2+
+# Dialogue Graph for Unity 6.3 LTS +
-A new version of my Dialogue Graph using the new Graph Toolkit in Unity 6.2+
+A new version of my Dialogue Graph using the new Graph Toolkit in Unity 6.3 LTS +